NorthBridge/playbook/Mac_Install_Instructions.md

 Troubleshooting Errors
 ======================

-#### Error: pg_config executable not found.
+#### Error: pg_config executable not found

-Make sure PostGres is installed (see Step 3) Install PostgreSQL.
+Make sure PostGres is installed (see Step 3).

 #### Error: permission denied to create database

-Create a new post the user privileges (see Step 3c) or create the database from the Postgres app and transfer privileges (see Step 4b)
+Create a new PostGres user with superuser privileges (see Step 3c), or create the database from opening psql in the Postgres app and then transfering privileges (see Step 4b).

+#### Error: unable to connect to localhost:8000/playbook

+Make sure you still have runserver running on the terminal.
+From the project root directory, run

+    python manage.py runserver